 Each Party may identify commitments in this Chapter it considers it will be unable to effectively implement without appropriate technical assistance and capacity building and provide a notification to the other Parties of its needs.
 The Parties agree that these identified commitments may not be implemented until a program able to provide the necessary technical assistance and capacity building is able to be fully delivered.]

-[AU/BN/JP/MY/NZ/SG; TH/VN considering: Article X.X: Relation to Other Chapters
+[AU/BN/FJ/ID/JP/MY/NZ/PH/SG/TH/VN: Article X.X: Relation to Other Chapters

 In the event of any inconsistency between this Chapter and another Chapter of this Agreement, the other Chapter shall prevail to the extent of the inconsistency.]

-[AU/BN/FJ/ID/KR/MY/NZ/PH/SG/TH/VN; JP positively considering: Article XX: Non-Application of Dispute Settlement
+[AU/BN/FJ/ID/KR/MY/NZ/PH/SG/TH/VN; JP positively considering:]

+[AU: Article X.X: Non-Application of Proceedings Under Chapter XX

-No Party shall have recourse to dispute settlement for any matter arising under this Chapter.]
+1. No Party shall have recourse to proceedings under Chapter xx (Cooperative Procedures to Enhance Understanding and Resolve Disputes) for any matter arising under this Chapter.]

-Article X.X: Transitional Periods
+[US: Article X.X: Transitional Periods

 Notwithstanding Article X.X (Entry into Force) of this Agreement, [Party] shall implement its obligations with respect to the following articles within X year[s] from the date of entry into force of this Agreement: